Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Preliminaries

-The 2HAM \cite{AGKS05g,DDFIRSS07} is a generalization of the abstract Tile Assembly Model (aTAM) \cite{Winf98} in that it allows for two assemblies, both possibly consisting of more than one tile, to attach to each other.
-Since we must allow that the assemblies might require translation before they can bind, we define a \emph{supertile} to be the set of all translations of a $\tau$-stable assembly, and speak of the attachment of supertiles to each other, modeling that the assemblies attach, if possible, after appropriate translation.
-We now give a brief, informal, sketch of the $d$-dimensional 2HAM, for $d \in \{2,3\}$, which is normally defined as a 2D model but which we extend to 3D as well, in the natural and intuitive way.
+The 2-Handed Assembly Model (2HAM) \cite{AGKS05g,DDFIRSS07} is a mathematical model of tile-based self-assembly systems, where the basic components are square \emph{tiles} that can have \emph{glues} on their edges allowing them to bind together.
+The 2HAM is a generalization of the abstract Tile Assembly Model (aTAM) \cite{Winf98} that allows for two assemblies, both possibly consisting of more than one tile, to attach to each other.
+We now give a brief, informal, sketch of the 2HAM,

-A \emph{tile type} is a unit square if $d=2$, and cube if $d=3$, with each side having a \emph{glue} consisting of a \emph{label} (a finite string) and \emph{strength} (a non-negative integer).
+A \emph{tile type} is a unit square with each side having a \emph{glue} consisting of a \emph{label} (a finite string) and \emph{strength} (a non-negative integer).
 We assume a finite set $T$ of tile types, but an infinite number of copies of each tile type, each copy referred to as a \emph{tile}.
-A \emph{supertile} is (the set of all translations of) a positioning of tiles on the integer lattice $\Z^d$.
-Two adjacent tiles in a supertile \emph{interact} if the glues on their abutting sides are equal and have positive strength.
+A \emph{supertile} is (the set of all translations of) a positioning of tiles on the integer lattice $\Z^2$.
+Two adjacent tiles in a supertile \emph{interact} if the glues on their abutting sides are complimentary and have positive strength.
 Each supertile induces a \emph{binding graph}, a grid graph whose vertices are tiles, with an edge between two tiles if they interact.
 The supertile is \emph{$\tau$-stable} if every cut of its binding graph has strength at least $\tau$, where the weight of an edge is the strength of the glue it represents.
 That is, the supertile is stable if at least energy $\tau$ is required to separate the supertile into two parts.

 Given a set of tiles $T$, define a \emph{state} $S$ of $T$ to be a multiset of supertiles, or equivalently, $S$ is a function mapping supertiles of $T$ to $\N \cup \{\infty\}$, indicating the multiplicity of each supertile in the state.
 We therefore write $\alpha \in S$ if and only if $S(\alpha) > 0$.